 Preparing Your Candied Orange Peel

-1- Start by thoroughly washing the 3 large oranges and patting them dry.
-Using a sharp knife, carefully peel the rinds from the oranges, being mindful to remove as little of the white pith as possible.
+1- Begin by thoroughly washing the oranges and patting them dry.
+Slice off the top and bottom ends of each orange, then use your knife to carefully peel away the orange skin in long, thin strips, trying to remove as little of the white pith as possible.

 Pro Tips for Success

-- Be sure to remove as much of the white pith as possible when peeling the oranges.
-The pith can taste bitter, so you want to focus on just the vibrant orange zest.
+- Be sure to remove as much of the white pith as you can when peeling the oranges – this will help reduce bitterness.

 Serving and Storing Your Candied Orange Peel